Mikey-E/U-of-Wyo-COSC-5555-01-22772-Spring-2023-Research-Project/README.md

 ### Functions to Load Data

 There are two functions for loading the datasets: load_data() and load_labels().
-They return ordered sets in sync with each other i.e. the index of the dataset item from load_data has its label at the same index in the list from load_labels.
+They return ordered sets in sync with each other i.e. the index of a dataset item from load_data has its label at the same index in the list from load_labels.

 ### References